Written By: JustBoilers.com Experts | Last Updated: January 2022

 We’ll assume the radiators warmed first at the start of the system, and last where the water re-enters the central boiler.
 If this is not the case, then start with the radiator that heated up first.

 We repeat the process until we get the same performance readings throughout the system.
 We have to progressively open the individual controls more, because the water is cooling along the line.
 We now have a finely-balanced central heating system.
-Why do our clients bother to spend money doing this?

 Save on heating costs